oktavianidewi/github-data-pipeline/readme.md

 You must have known about Github.
 GitHub is where people build software.
 More than 100 million people use GitHub to discover, fork, and contribute to over 330 million projects.

 It is very interesting that Github user activities are publicly available [here](https://www.gharchive.org/).
 The dataset are grouped on hourly basis and stored in a JSON format.
 Each user activity is labeled with event type, such as: `push`, `pull-request`, `issues`, `commit`, etc. There are >150K rows of activities recorded in each dataset.
-In average, the size of the daily data is around 1,4GB!
-Such a quite large amount of data.
-This dataset is updated daily.
+In average, the size of the daily data is around 1,4GB and this dataset is updated daily.

-With this such a big dataset, I am going to implement some data engineering best practices and gain interesting metrics, such as:
+In this project, I am going to implement some data engineering best practices and gain interesting metrics, such as:
 - daily most issue created from repository
 - daily most forked repository
 - daily most active users (count by number of push)